Luku1806/PSE-HTTP-Server/README.md

 The makefile provides 2 ways of installing and running the server.
 There is a [manual way](#manual-installation), and a [full installation](#automatic-installation), which even populates the content folders.

-No matter which way you prefer, you have to to the initial preparation and then continue with the [manual way](#manual-installation) or the [automatic way](#automatic-installation).
+No matter which way you prefer, you have to do the initial preparation and then continue with the [manual way](#manual-installation) or the [automatic way](#automatic-installation).

 -------------------------------------------------------------